torstenandrecht/RasQberry-pi-gen/README.md

    creating an image to deploy in products, be sure to remove extraneous development tools before deployment.

- - **Stage 3** - desktop system.
+ - **Stage 3** - RasQberry desktop system.
 Here's where you get the full desktop system with X11 and LXDE, web browsers, git for development, Raspberry Pi OS custom UI enhancements, etc.  This is a base desktop system, with some development tools installed.

- - **Stage 4** - Normal Raspberry Pi OS image.
+ - **Stage 4** - Normal RasQberry Pi OS image.
 System meant to fit on a 4GB card.
    This is the stage that installs most things that make Raspberry Pi OS friendly to new users - e.g. system documentation.

- - **Stage 5** - The Raspberry Pi OS Full image.
+ - **Stage 5** - The RasQberry Pi OS Full image.
 More development tools, an email client, learning tools like Scratch, specialized packages like sonic-pi, office productivity, etc.

+   ToDos: RasQberry Demos will also be installed in this stage.

 ### Stage specification